-Andrew's one-act plays have been produced in New York, Los Angeles, Seattle, Austin, Albuquerque and elsewhere; they include the award-winning comedy THE FQ (about obscenity and cable TV), published in THE BEST TEN-MINUTE PLAYS, 2011 (Smith & Kraus); the award-winning comedy THE BAR MITZVAH OF JESUS GOLDFARB, which won both “Judges’ Choice" and “Audience Choice” for Best Play at the 2011 New York City 15-Minute Play Festival; and the award-winning drama MASHA: CONDITIONS IN THE HOLY LAND, the Jury Prize Winner for Best Script out of 748 scripts submitted to the Fusion Theatre Company's 2012 short play festival, and selected for the 2013 Samuel French Off Off Broadway Short Play Festival.
+Andrew's one-act plays have been produced in New York, Los Angeles, Seattle, Austin, Denver, Albuquerque and elsewhere; they include the award-winning comedy THE FQ (about obscenity and cable TV), published in Smith & Kraus's THE BEST TEN-MINUTE PLAYS, 2011; the award-winning comedy THE BAR MITZVAH OF JESUS GOLDFARB (“Judges’ Choice" and “Audience Choice” for Best Play at the 2011 New York City 15-Minute Play Festival); and the award-winning drama MASHA: CONDITIONS IN THE HOLY LAND, the Jury Prize Winner for Best Script (748 scripts submitted) at the Fusion Theatre Company's 2012 Short Play Festival and a Finalist (30 finalists of 900 scripts submitted) for the Samuel French 2013 Off-Off Broadway Short Play Festival.

 Andrew Heinze belongs to the Dramatists Guild of America and holds degrees from Amherst College (B.A.
 Magna Cum Laude) and the University of California, Berkeley (M.A., Ph.D.).